Skip to content

 Effects

-While Values and Computeds are designed to hold and derive state, Effects are designed to act upon it.
+While Signals and Computeds are designed to hold and derive state, Effects are designed to act upon it.

 An Effect is a reactive observer that runs a function whenever its tracked dependencies change.
-Unlike property bindings which update immediately, Effects are optimised for side-effectful work like logging, network requests, audio, or interacting with non-reactive Roblox instances, and are batched to Roblox's render cycle.
+Effects are designed for side-effectful work (logging, network requests, audio, or driving non-reactive Roblox instances) and, like property bindings, are batched to Roblox's render cycle.

 Creating an Effect

-You create an Effect by calling the main Flux function, passing your callback as the first argument and true as the second argument to mark it as an Effect.
+You create an Effect implicitly by calling the main Flux function, passing your callback as the first argument and true as the second argument to mark it as an Effect, or explicitly by using Flux.effect.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")